Biaxial tensile testing: Method

 Uniaxial stress test is typically used to measure mechanical properties of materials, while many materials exhibit various behavior when different loading stress are exerted.
 Thus, biaxial tensile test become one of the prospective measurements.
-Small Punch Test (SPT) and Hydraulic Bulge Test (HBT) are two methods applying biaxial tensile state.
+Small Punch Test (SPT) and Bulge Testing are two methods applying biaxial tensile state.

 Small Punch Test (SPT)

 The Small Punch Test (SPT) was first developed in the 1980s as minimal invasive in-situ technique to investigate the local degradation and embrittlement of nuclear material.
 The SPT is a kind of miniaturized test method that only small volume specimen is required.
 Using small volumes would not severely affect and damage an in-service component which make SPT a good method to determine the mechanical properties of unirradiated and irradiated materials or analyze small regions of structural components.

 In terms of the testing, the disc shaped specimen is clamped between two dies.
 The punch is then pushed with a constant displacement rate through the specimen.
 A flat punch or concave tip pushing a ball are typically used in the test.
 After the testing, some characteristic parameters such as force-displacement curves are used to estimate yield strength, ultimate tensile stress.
 Considering the curves with various temperatures from SPT tensile/fracture data, ductile to brittle transition temperature (DBTT) can be calculated.
 One thing to be noticed is that the specimen used in SPT is suggested to be very flat to reduce the stress error caused by undefined contact situation.
+The Small Punch Test is often compared to the ball-on-three-balls test, as both use miniature disc specimens.
+While the SPT involves clamping the specimen and deforming it with a small punch, the B3B test offers a contact geometry that is more suitable for testing unmachined or as-sintered surfaces.